Customer Forgot to Use Coupon Code: Shopify Fix (2025)

 ③ Leave the item quantities unchanged.

-④ In the refund amount area, enter exactly the discount value (for example 90 subtotal).
+④ In the refund amount area, enter exactly the discount value (for example 9 on a 10 percent discount for a 90 subtotal).

 ⑤ Optionally add an internal refund reason like "Retroactive coupon".